sean-gugler/DeathmazeFairPlay/SPOILERS.md

 The intended purpose for the wool is also not intuitive.
 Wool is used for keeping things warm, or spinning into yarn, or protecting fragile items against breakage.
 Maybe even soaking and squeezing the dye out of it - why else is it specifically "blue"?
 Throwing wool at a monster to entangle and trip it is not a well-known trope.
 If it's a reference to something, I'm not aware of it.
 There's no tie-in to the Grendel story, which would have at least been fair if obscure.
 This solution felt discoverable only by trying everything possible, by exhausting the verb/noun combinations.
 That's an unfortunately common but unpleasant trait of games from this era.

+I didn't want to just remove the wool because I admire the interlocking progression gates at the core of the original puzzle design:

+1. The player cannot reach the exit level until the monster is dead.
+2. Our everyman player is no match for the monster unless it is made vulnerable first.
+3. The ITEM (wool) that makes it vulnerable must be used before the snake is freed.
+4. The snake is needed to reach the sword.

+Thus the sword cannot be used to kill the monster; some other weapon must be used.
+Furthermore:

+1. The monster's mother guards the exit.
+2. The sword is needed to defeat the monster's mother.
+3. The snake is needed to reach the sword.
+4. The roaming dog will be encountered on the way to fetching the snake.(*)

+The dagger can only be used once.
+It works against the dog, but that leaves nothing to defeat the monster with.
+Thus the player may experiment with skipping the dog (and the snake) or using the dagger against it, but will be unable to reach the exit unless the sneaker is used on the dog.
+These possibility branches provide a more satisfying puzzle structure than a simple linear chain of gates; they also make sure the sneaker has a mandatory purpose that cannot be bypassed.

-So what item can trip up a monster and would be stolen by a freed snake?
+So to retain the structure, all I changed was the identity of the ITEM to feel more sensible.
+Now what can trip up a monster and would be stolen by a freed snake?
 How about a banana?
 True, real snakes won't eat bananas, but you can't climb a real snake charmed by a flute either.
 At least slipping on a banana peel is a much more well-known trope than getting tangled in wool.

-I didn't want to just remove the wool because I admire the solid logic chain at the core of the original puzzle design:

-1. The player cannot reach the exit until the monster is dead.
-2. The monster's mother guards the exit.
-3. The sword is needed to defeat the monster's mother.
-4. The snake is needed to reach the sword.
-5. The roaming dog will be encountered on the way to fetching the snake.

-If the dagger is used to defeat the dog, and the sword to defeat both the monster and its mother, then the sneaker would be superfluous.
-To make the sneaker mandatory, the sword must be prevented from being used against the monster.
-The designers achieved this with an additional, related dependency chain:

-1. Our everyman player is no match for the monster unless it is made vulnerable first.
-2. The item that makes it vulnerable vanishes when the snake is freed.
-3. The snake is needed to reach the sword.

-Thus the player may experiment with skipping the dog or using the dagger against it, but will be unable to reach the exit unless the sneaker is used on the dog.

-All I changed was the identity of the item to feel more sensible.
 I also improved some of the text responses to account for locations of the various items.
 For example, if you have the banana with you when the snake is freed, it eats it immediately and leaves.
 If you don't have it with you, the snake simply leaves ... and re-appears if you try to open the box that contains the banana.

+(*)Since writing this, I have discovered it is possible to win without encountering any dogs.
+Just skip getting the torch on level 2.
+I haven't decided whether to "fix" that or to let speed runners feel smart for finding an alternate solution.
+One easy fix is to swap the snake and torch locations.

 * CALCULATOR expanded